MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-assessment.md

 1. In **Machines**, Contoso selects the machine.
 In the **Dependencies** column, Contoso selects **Requires installation**.
 2. In the **Discover machines** pane, Contoso:
-    - Downloads the Microsoft Monitoring Agent (MMA) and Dependency Agent for each Windows VM.
+    - Downloads the Microsoft Monitoring Agent (MMA) and the Microsoft Dependency agent for each Windows VM.
-    - Downloads the MMA and Dependency Agent for each Linux VM.
+    - Downloads the MMA and Dependency agent for each Linux VM.
 3. Contoso copies the workspace ID and key.
 Contoso needs the workspace ID and key when it installs the MMA.

     ![Agent download](./media/contoso-migration-assessment/download-agents.png)